idkew/discoon/README.md

 ### Educational purposes only
 Only use this on your own machine and do not use it maliciously.

-### Terms
-- [x] You're free to use this code if you credit the original repository
-- [x] I'm not responsible for anything you do with this

 ### How it works
 This is a malware written in Rust that steals the information the attacker chooses to steal and sends that through a server to the attacker's webhook.